HarryGor128/canine-shelter-dog-api/README.md

 ```bash
 npm start
 ```
-Go to the project setting and copy the firebaseConfig to ~/scr/config/firebaseConfig.ts
+Go to the firebase console project setting and copy the firebaseConfig to ~/scr/config/firebaseConfig.ts